igloo-project/igloo-doc/source/development/flyway.rst

 Create an SQL formatted data upgrade
 ````````````````````````````````````

-If you want to write a data upgrade in SQL, just write your script and place your SQL file in the
+If you want to write a data upgrade in SQL, just write your script and place your SQL file
-package **fr.openwide.core.yourapplication.core.config.migration**.
+in the folder or package you have specified earlier.

 Create a Java formatted data upgrade